Sandra Beyda-Lorie, Ph.D., Professor, Dean

 To be eligible for graduation all candidates must:

-- be admitted to the correspondent college (Goodwin College of Education for undergraduate and TLP candidates and College of Graduate Studies and Research for graduate candidates
+- be admitted to the corresponding college (Goodwin College of Education for undergraduate and TLP candidates and College of Graduate Studies and Research for graduate candidates)

-- successful completion of required courses in professional education sequence, all requirements of their academic program, and all university graduation requirements.
+- successful completion of required courses in the professional education sequence, all requirements of their academic program, and all university graduation requirements

 Candidates pursuing teacher licensure are required to complete general education coursework as specified by their respective program.
-For further information concerning the general education requirements, candidates should consult with the respective Goodwin College of Education departments offering teacher licensure programs.
-In addition, candidates must meet all the State of Illinois requirements pertaining to the specific endorsement(s) to be recommended for licensure through University Entitlement by the Goodwin College of Education.
+For further information concerning the general education requirements, candidates should consult with the Goodwin College of Education departments offering teacher licensure programs.
+In addition, candidates must meet all the State of Illinois requirements pertaining to the specific endorsement(s) to be recommended for licensure through university entitlement by the Goodwin College of Education.

-The State of Illinois requires that candidates seeking early childhood education, elementary education, secondary education, K-12 programs, reading, special education, school service personnel or administrative endorsements must pass a series of examinations in order to be licensed.
-For instance, all candidates must pass a Test of Basic Skills such as the ILTS Test of Academic Proficiency (TAP) or ACT plus writing or SAT prior to college admission.
+The State of Illinois requires that all candidates seeking endorsements in early childhood education, elementary education, middle level education, secondary education, K-12 programs, reading specialist, reading teacher, special education, school service personnel or administrative endorsements must pass a series of examinations in order to be licensed.
+For instance, all candidates in all initial teacher preparation program as undergraduate and graduate level must pass a Test of Basic Skills such as the ILTS Test of Academic Proficiency (TAP) or ACT plus writing or SAT prior to college admission.
+Students who choose to use the ACT plus Writing or SAT score for admission to the Goodwin College of Education must request that ACT or SAT send an official score report to themselves.
+The student is responsible for handing in the official score report in its original sealed envelope to the Goodwin College of Education Dean’s Office (LWH 4044).
+In addition, request your scores be sent to ISBE directly from ACT or SAT.
+The score report must arrive in a sealed envelope addressed to ISBE from ACT or SAT.
+If requesting an ACT Plus Writing score report: use ACT code 3001 when ordering.
+If requesting an SAT score: use SAT code 6773 when ordering.
 All candidates must also pass the Content Area Test for which endorsement is sought prior to receiving authorization for any student teaching, practicum, or culminating internship.

-Candidates seeking licensure in early childhood education, elementary education, secondary education, K-12 programs, or special education must also pass the Teacher Performance Assessment (edPTA) during student teaching experience. edTPA is only required for the initial licensure in Illinois.
-Sub-sequence endorsements do not require edTPA.
+Candidates seeking licensure in early childhood education, elementary education, middle level education, secondary education, K-12 programs, or special education must also pass the Teacher Performance Assessment (edTPA) during student teaching experience. edTPA is only required for the initial licensure in Illinois.
+Subsequent endorsements do not require edTPA.

 Additional information for these tests is available at ISBE Licensure Testing.